Beacon-Heart/Heart_Beacon/README.md

-TITLE: Adaptive Procedural Template: Use Case: GDP Index Economy / Eco Economic Epoch Heartbeats for the programmable economy
+TITLE: Adaptive Procedural Template:

 USPTO 13/573,002: The Heart Beacon Cycle Time - Space Meter Adaptive Procedural Template (checklist).

+Use Case: Gross Domestic Product GDP Index Economy / Eco Economic Epoch Heartbeats for the programmable economy

 What is your solution framework based on EXISTING systems, code, best practice?
 Adaptive Procedural Template (checklist): Use case: GDP Index based Economy: Eco Economic Epochs Time-Space Meter Eco incentives, consensus, interoperability for the programmable economy, Earth Intelligence Network EIN / System of systems engineering framework from NATO Battlefield Digitization based on a German military idea to reuse Battlefield Digitization for OOTW Operations Other Than War circa 2003 based on digital dashboard system of systems